-There’s growing interest in the Linux operating system (as opposed to Windows or macOS) as a platform for gaming and game development.
-It may not be the right choice for everyone, but for those of you who are Linux enthusiasts, fans of Arch Linux specifically, and interested in some of the customizations detailed below, we are proud to offer a custom Arch Linux installer designed with gamers and game developers in mind: Golden Drake Linux (GDL).
+There’s growing interest in the Linux operating system as a platform for gaming and game development.
+It may not be the right choice for everyone, but for all you Linux enthusiasts and hobbyists out there, we are proud to offer a custom version of Arch Linux designed with gamers and game developers in mind: Golden Drake Linux (GDL)!

-Like the Anarchy installer it’s based on, GDL is not an independent distro.
-Rather, it’s simply a convenient method for installing a customized version of the Arch distro.
-It’s also provided without any warranty and without any promise of technical support: it’s just a fun open source side project (and very much a work in progress) that we hope might be of use or interest to some small number of folks out there beyond our walls.
+GDL is a highly-modified fork of the Anarchy installer and thus, like Anarchy, it’s technically not an independent distro.
+Rather, it’s simply a convenient method for installing a customized version of Arch.
+It’s also provided without any warranty or promise of technical support: it’s just a fun open source side project that we hope might be of interest to a few folks out there beyond our walls.

-- It’s a robust and well-managed rolling distro that offers bleeding-edge versions of software while still maintaining a high degree of stability (despite what the naysayers may tell you…ha!).
+- Arch is a robust, well-managed, rolling distro that offers bleeding-edge versions of software while still maintaining an impressive level of stability.

-- In addition to its own extensive repositories, it provides convenient access to a seemingly endless array of additional software for those bold enough to venture into the Arch User Repository (AUR).
-This greatly reduces the need to rely on snaps, flatpaks, PPAs (for those accustomed to Ubuntu shenanigans), general searches for software online, etc.
+- In addition to extensive official repositories, Arch offers convenient access to a seemingly endless array of additional software for those bold enough to venture into the Arch User Repository (AUR).
+This greatly reduces the need to rely on snaps, flatpaks, AppImages, etc., though these options are available, too.

 - The overall structure and philosophy of Arch make it uniquely versatile, customizable, and liberating.